Element84/filmdrop-k8s-tf-modules/README.md

 * Kubernetes Development Tools (kubectl) and a Kubernetes Engine (Rancher Desktop, Docker Desktop, Colima, Kind, etc)
 * Linkerd CLI

-The easiest way to install terraform on Mac is to use Homebrew and tfenv.
+The easiest way to install Terraform on Mac is to use Homebrew and tfenv.
 TF Env is a version manager for terraform.
 To inistall latest terraform via tfenv in a Mac and Homebrew, run the following commands:
 ```